Singapore Zoo: Incidents

-On 7 March 1973, a black panther escaped from the zoo before it had opened.
+On 7 March 1973, a black panther, Twiggy, escaped from the zoo before it had opened.

 In early 1974, a hippopotamus named Congo escaped from the zoo and spent 47 days in the Seletar Reservoir.

 Other escapes in 1974 included an eland and a tiger.

-On 13 November 2008, two Bengal white tigers mauled a cleaner, 32-year-old Nordin Montong to death after he jumped into a moat surrounding their enclosure and taunted the animals.
+On 13 November 2008, three Bengal white tigers mauled a cleaner, 32-year-old Nordin Montong to death after he jumped into a moat surrounding their enclosure and taunted the animals.